Yasmine-daifane/CNMH/Branche technique/Labs/lab-laravel-standard/README.md

 # lab laravel standard
 ## This repository presents a standard Laravel project for  task management.
-It should  includes the following features:
+### The Work that  should  includes the following features:

 - CRUD Operations for Tasks
 - Pagination